This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 - Photos of you and anyone who will be house sitting with you living your life and hanging out with animals.

-- An About You section that illustrates why the homeowner should pick you as their house sitter.
+- An About You section that illustrates why the pet parent should pick you as their house sitter.

 - Why you want to house sit: (your love of animals, travel, new experiences, connecting with new people and pets, etc.)